ahendricks1/trade-wars-cilent/README.md

 # Trade Wars
-Baby, I compare you to a kiss from a rose on the grey Ooh, the more I get of you, the stranger it feels, yeah Now that your rose is in bloom
+Baby, I compare you to a kiss from a dragon on the grey Ooh, the more I get of you, the stranger it feels, yeah Now that your rose is in bloom
 A light hits the gloom on the grey